-Similar to the changing of the seasons, the progression of Alzheimer’s disease can be marked by a number of key differentiators, beginning as early as when the first warning signs of the disease are noticed.
+Similar to the changing of the seasons, the stages of Alzheimer’s disease can be marked by a number of key differentiators, beginning as early as when the first warning signs of the disease are noticed.
 And even though each senior experiences the condition in his or her own way, there are some commonalities that usually present in each stage.
-Grace Home Care of Topeka, KS offers the signs below for family caregivers to be mindful of, in an attempt to extend the most appropriate level of care for each individual stage.
+Grace Home Care, providers of expert memory care Topeka families trust, offers the signs below for family caregivers to be mindful of, in an attempt to extend the most appropriate level of care for all stages of Alzheimer’s.

 Early (Mild) Stage: Those in the initial stage of Alzheimer’s are still quite able to function on their own in a number of areas, but problems with memory, concentration and focus start to become noticeable.
 The person may:

 - Struggle to come up with the right word for an object